eosnetworkfoundation/grant-framework/applications/application-template.md

 ### Overview

+> Note: the numbers in the three lines below are examples.
+Please replace with your own calculations!
+Then delete this instruction line.
+- **Total Estimated Duration:** 2 months
+- **Full-Time Equivalent (FTE):** 2 FTE
+- **Total Costs:** $12,000 USD
+> Please note that this application is automatically parsed.<br/>
+> For the above fields, please only put the anser on that line.
+If you want to add more information, please put it below these instructions.<br/>
+> Please remember to delete all lines that start with `>` as they are just instructions and not needed in the application submission.<br/>
+> Notes on above fields:
-- **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
+> - Total Estimated Duration: Duration of the whole project (example: 2 months or 7 weeks)
-- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)
+> - Full-Time Equivalent (FTE): This is the average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), example: 2 FTE or possibly 2.5 FTE as it is an average)
-- **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
+> - Total Costs: This should be the requested amount in USD for the whole project (example $12,000 USD).
 Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#grant-levels) of funding requested.
 This and the costs for each milestone need to be provided in USD; if the grant is paid out in EOS, the amount will be calculated according to the exchange rate at the time of payment.

 ### Milestone 1 Example — Implement EOSIO Sub-module